IsaiahJMurray/isaiah-murray.com/src/lib/docs/projects/lego-sorter.md

 ---
 ## Overview

-Lego-Sorter is an image classification project that uses convolutional neural networks to identify LEGO pieces from images.
-I built it as an exploratory project for Harvard Extension’s CSCI E-80 (CS50 AI), focusing on experimenting with CNN architectures, data pipelines, and model evaluation at scale.
+Lego-Sorter is an image-classification project that trains convolutional neural networks to recognize different LEGO brick types from photos.
+The goal of the project was to explore neural architecture design, automated model search, and experiment tracking in a constrained, real-world dataset, as part of a CSCI E-80 exploratory assignment.

-The core of the project is a flexible training script that can either use a baseline CNN architecture or automatically generate randomized TensorFlow models and benchmark their performance on a dataset of LEGO brick images.
+Rather than handcrafting a single CNN, I built a small framework that can generate, train, and evaluate many randomized TensorFlow models on a LEGO image dataset, and persist detailed results for later analysis.

 ## Role & Context

-I designed and implemented this project end-to-end:
+I owned this project end-to-end:

+- Collected and preprocessed LEGO brick images.
-- Set up the TensorFlow environment and project structure.
+- Designed the training pipeline and evaluation metric.
+- Implemented the model-randomization utility.
-- Built the image loading and preprocessing pipeline.
+- Built the experiment harness that runs, logs, and saves each training run.
-- Implemented the training script with configurable hyperparameters and automated result capture.
-- Developed a random model generator to explore different CNN architectures.
-- Ran and analyzed many training runs to understand the trade-offs between model depth, regularization, and training time.

-This was done in the context of an academic exploratory assignment where the goal was not just to “get a good model,” but to learn how different architectural choices affect performance.
+This was done as an exploratory assignment in Harvard’s CS50 AI (CSCI E-80), focused on gaining intuition about CNN behavior and hyperparameter sensitivity on a computer-vision task.

 ## Tech Stack

 - Python
 - TensorFlow / Keras
-- NumPy
-- Pandas
+- NumPy / Pandas
 - Matplotlib
+- scikit-learn
-- OpenCV (in deprecated preprocessing pipeline)
+- OpenCV
+- Pillow
-- Conda (for environment management)
+- Conda (environment management)

 ## Problem

+The core problem was: how can I design and compare different CNN architectures for LEGO brick classification without laboriously hand-tuning each configuration?

-I wanted to answer two related questions:
+Specifically, I wanted to:

-1. How can I build a robust pipeline to train CNNs for LEGO piece classification from directory-based image datasets?
-2. Given the same dataset and training setup, how do different CNN architectures (depth, filter sizes, pooling, dropout, dense layers) impact classification accuracy, loss, and training efficiency?

-The assignment provided the high-level task (image classification with CNNs), but left model design and experimentation up to me.
-I needed tooling that made it easy to:

-- Load and split LEGO image data consistently.
-- Define and train many different CNNs with minimal manual code changes.
-- Systematically save and compare results across runs.
+- Classify LEGO pieces into multiple classes from RGB images.
+- Explore how architectural choices (number of conv layers, filters, kernel sizes, pooling, dense layers, dropout) affect accuracy, training time, and generalization.
+- Automate experiment logging so runs are reproducible and comparable.

+The constraints were:

+- A relatively small, fixed image dataset.
+- GPU resources available but limited training time.
+- Need for a repeatable environment that others could set up (course requirement).

 ## Approach / Architecture

-I structured the project around a single, configurable training entry point and a supporting set of utilities:

-- **Data loading & preprocessing**
+I split the project into three main pieces:

+1. **Data pipeline**
-  - Use `tf.keras.utils.image_dataset_from_directory` to load images directly from a directory structure where each subfolder corresponds to a LEGO class.
+   - Use `tf.keras.utils.image_dataset_from_directory` to load images from a directory-structured dataset.
-  - Apply a fixed image size (180×180×3) defined in `constants.py`.
-  - Split into training and validation sets with a fixed validation split and seed for reproducibility.
+   - Apply a train/validation split via `validation_split` and `subset`, with a fixed seed for reproducibility.
-  - Use `.cache()`, `.shuffle()`, and `.prefetch(AUTOTUNE)` to optimize data input throughput.

-- **Model architecture exploration**
+   - Standardize input shape using global constants (`HEIGHT`, `WIDTH`, `DEPTH`) and leverage dataset caching, shuffling, and prefetching.

+2. **Model search via randomization**
-  - Implement `generate_random_model` in `model_randomization.py` to build random CNNs (1–5 conv layers, optional pooling, optional dropout, 1–3 dense layers).
+   - Implement `generate_random_model` to programmatically build CNNs with randomized hyperparameters (number of conv layers, filters, kernel sizes, pooling, dense layers, dropout).
-  - Keep the final dense layer size fixed (16 outputs) to match the dataset’s number of classes, using logits + SparseCategoricalCrossentropy.

-- **Training orchestration**
+   - Use a consistent input pipeline and loss function (sparse categorical cross-entropy with logits) so architectures are directly comparable.

+3. **Training and experiment tracking**
-  - Encapsulate training and logging in `run_training_and_save_all` within `train.py`.
+   - Implement `run_training_and_save_all` to:
+     - Train a given model.
-  - Compile models with Adam, track loss and accuracy, and evaluate on the validation set.
+     - Evaluate it on the validation set.
-  - Compute a custom “effectiveness” metric that combines loss, accuracy, and training duration.
+     - Compute a custom “effectiveness” score combining loss, accuracy, and training duration.

-- **Experiment tracking**
-  - Generate a unique run directory name including timestamp, epochs, loss, accuracy, and effectiveness.
-  - Save model artifacts (architecture, weights), training history (CSV), and summary statistics to disk for later analysis.

-Earlier, I experimented with a custom CSV- and OpenCV-based preprocessing pipeline (in `deprecated/`), but ultimately moved to the directory-based image loader to simplify and standardize the flow.
+     - Persist model artifacts, weights, training curves, scalar metrics, and history CSVs into a timestamped run directory.

+This setup allowed me to repeatedly generate and train new architectures, then analyze runs offline to see which designs offered the best trade-offs.

 ## Key Features

-- Randomized CNN architecture generation for automated model exploration.
+- Random CNN architecture generator for LEGO image classification.
-- Reproducible training/validation split with configurable image size and batch size.
+- Reproducible data loading with standardized image dimensions and validation split.
-- Optimized TensorFlow `tf.data` pipeline with caching, shuffling, and prefetching.
-- Central `train.py` script with CLI options for epochs, batch size, data directory, run naming, and verbosity.
-- Automatic per-run result directories containing:
-  - Model files and weights
-  - Training history (loss/accuracy curves)
-  - Final loss, accuracy, and custom effectiveness score
+- Custom effectiveness metric combining accuracy, loss, and training time.
-- Support for both “baseline” and “random” models to compare hand-designed vs. auto-generated architectures.
+- Automated run directory creation with embedded hyperparameter/metric metadata in the path.
+- Persisted model artifacts (full model + weights) for later reuse or analysis.
+- Training history export to CSV for plotting and offline comparison.
+- Conda environment definition to make the entire stack reproducible on other machines.

 ## Technical Details

 ### Data pipeline

-I defined constants in `constants.py`:
+I centralized image dimensions and validation split in `constants.py`:

 ```python
 HEIGHT = 180